Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 What will the doctor prescribe?

 Usually these are rectal suppositories and ointments that have a local effect.
 But even among the rich pharmacological diversity, you need to choose a safe, but no less effective drug.
-For young mothers, these may be the following suppositories:
+For young mothers, these can be the following suppositories:

 Almost all rectal suppositories have an analogue in the form of an ointment or gel.
 Heparin and ichthyol ointments are also successfully used.
-The drugs successfully fight inflammation and bleeding, relieve pain and itching, prevent the growth of microbes and heal wounds on the rectal mucosa.
+The drugs successfully fight inflammation and bleeding, relieve pain and itching, prevent the proliferation of microbes and heal wounds on the rectal mucosa.

 What dosage, how much to take - all questions should be answered by a qualified specialist.